 IRS Publication 721, Tax Guide to U.S. Civil Service Retirement Benefits, walks you through the process.
 You will receive a tax-free recovery of your contributions to both CSRS and FERS.
 If your annuity started after November 18, 1996, you must use the Simplified Method to figure the taxable and tax-free parts of your annuity.
 Use the convenient Tax Calculator listed below to determine how much federal tax you will pay each month.

 Taxes can be significant in retirement.
-Calculate what your federal tax burden will be before you leave by using OPM's tax calculator.
+Use our FERS Retirement Calculator and CSRS Retirement Calculator to estimate your monthly annuity and calculate what your federal tax burden will be before you leave by using OPM's tax calculator.
 It is important to keep your tax returns organized and in a safe location for future reference.
 Use our Cost Analysis Spread Sheet to help you determine all of your expenses including taxes that you will owe in retirement.
 Ten states exempt annuities from tax and nine states don't have income taxes and they are listed below.
 You may wish to relocate to a state that offers retirees a better break, however you have to check on what other taxes are assessed in those states to make a truly informed decision.
 I retired in Pennsylvania and pay no state or local income tax on my annuity.
 That is a savings of over 4% a year.

 States that Exempt Tax on Annuities